rwilliams04/uc-xromm/status.md

 Kia is going to send Jason the database schema so we can understand the basic table structure and overall organization of the portal's backend storage layer.

+Having local control over the environment will allow us to experiment with alternative methods for submitting trial data.

 ## 2014-07-22